 Branch gateway VPNs

 A branch-level VPN gateway sits at the edge of each site, handling encryption, decryption, and routing to local resources.
 It acts as a boundary between the local network and the wider VPN fabric.
 These gateways can be physical devices or virtual appliances running on a micro-branch server.
-Best free vpn edge reddit
+Vpn super unlimited proxy edge guide for privacy, streaming, and security in 2026: features, setup, comparisons, and tips

 Client-based edge VPNs